 Top places to see for free

 - Waipoua – Tane Mahuta (worldwide largest Kauri tree on a sacred Maori site)

 Live like Robinson Crusoe

 Do you fancy to try living in the forest?
 Fishing your own dinner?
 Sleeping at the feet of waterfalls and volcanos?
 Welcome in New Zealand… all of that is here possible!
 And for free.
-So, if road trip means for you adventure in Nature and come back to a simple way of life, you will love camping on the North Island.
-Free camp spots are spread all over the island.
-Wild camping is of course tempting but be aware of the law.
-If not, you will get a fine and it is understandable – the Nature has to be preserved.
+So, if road trip means for you adventure in Nature and a simple way of life, you’ll find camping a very fun thing to do in New Zealand North Island.